mesosphere/dcos-docs-site/pages/services/percona-mongo/0.3.0-3.6.5/disaster-recovery/index.md

     }
     ```

 A task named *'mongodb-consistent-backup-0-backup'* will exist for the duration of the backup and upload.
+In this example, a backup will be uploaded to *'s3://my-s3-bucket-name/mongobackups/<DATE>'* containing several subdirectories.

 ### Stopping a Backup